-People use the expression “eat my dust” when they are confident that they will outperform their opponent at something.
+People use the expression eat my dust when they feel confident about outperforming their opponent at something.

 The origin of the phrase “eat my dust” likely comes from racing and the fact that when people run, they might kick up dirt, or dust, into the air as they go (kind of like in the picture above).
 The type of terrain matters for this.
-For example, if people are running on concrete, there’s not going to be any noticeable dirt that gets raised into the air.
-A dirt road, however, is obviously much dustier and will result in more dirt being lifted.
+For example, people running on a concrete road probably aren’t going to kick up any noticeable dirt into the air.
+On the other hand, people running on a dirt road might.

-Anyways, the earliest I could find this phrase in print is from a newspaper named The World’s News, January 1909.
-There’s a short story from the newspaper called “John—Cowboy,” and a couple characters from the story say to one another:
+So… how old is this phrase?
+The earliest I could find it in print is from a newspaper called The World’s News, January 1909.
+There’s a short story from in this newspaper titled “John—Cowboy,” and a couple characters from the story exchange these words:

 “‘Can you keep up?’

 ‘Keep up?
 You-all will eat my dust,’ shrilled the boy, in a fever of excitement, and boastful.”